-- Initial registration, including 'Introduction to Graduate Research' (AGRY 60100), 1 credit hour in first semester - Advisor selected - Official Transcripts on file for all previous course work reported in Application.
+- Initial registration, including 'Introduction to Graduate Research' (AGRY 60100), 1 credit hour in first semester - Advisor appointed by Graduate Program Chair - Official Transcripts on file for all previous course work reported in Application.

 Second Semester

 • Plan of study electronically filed before the end of the second semester.
 Courses taken that are NOT on the plan of study can be taken as Pass/Fail.